 6 CFU - code 140720

-In this course you will develop
+In this course you will develop:

-knowledge of issues related to the implementation and management of energy supply and distribution networks in the territory
+knowledge of issues related to the implementation and management of energy supply and distribution networks in the territory,

-the ability to design high-efficiency energy conversion systems, especially small and medium-sized ones, taking into account their correct installation in the territory
+the ability to design high-efficiency energy conversion systems, especially small and medium-sized ones, taking into account their correct installation in the territory,

-excellent knowledge of the energy balance of buildings and of the problems associated with the design and implementation of highly efficient air-conditioning systems that optimise the integration of different energy sources (traditional, solar, geothermal).
+excellent knowledge of the energy balance of buildings and of the problems associated with the design and implementation of highly efficient air-conditioning systems that optimise the integration of different energy sources (traditional, solar, geothermal),

-knowledge of the interactions between energy conversion processes and the environment, both in terms of material flows (resources used, emissions to air and water) and in terms of energy inputs and outputs.
+knowledge of the interactions between energy conversion processes and the environment, both in terms of material flows (resources used, emissions to air and water) and in terms of energy inputs and outputs,

-knowledge of the economic, organisational and management aspects of energy production and distribution systems, including end-use, energy and environmental costs
+knowledge of the economic, organisational and management aspects of energy production and distribution systems, including end-use, energy and environmental costs,

-knowledge of issues related to the integration between generation systems, including hybrid systems, and end users, with particular reference to the energy self-sufficiency of buildings.
+knowledge of issues related to the integration between generation systems, including hybrid systems, and end users, with particular reference to the energy self-sufficiency of buildings,

-interpersonal and decision-making skills
+interpersonal and decision-making skills,

 the ability to communicate effectively, both orally and in writing, in a technical language.

-Energy conversion
+- Energy conversion

-Battery analysis
+- Battery performance analysis

-Hydrogen production and its use in vehicles.
+- Hydrogen production and its application in vehicles

 Career opportunities

-Cogeneration and Trigeneration
+- Cogeneration and trigeneration systems

 Further Studies